-Janka Livoncova is an Insight Meditation Teacher, Registered Yoga Teacher (E-RYT 500), Licensed Massage Therapist and a trained Somatic Movement Educator.
+Janka Livoncova is an Insight Meditation Teacher, Registered Yoga Teacher (E-RYT 500) and a trained Somatic Movement Educator.
 She has been a dedicated student and practitioner of meditation and yoga since 1994 and started sharing her practice with others in 2004.

 Janka has been practicing and studying the dharma for two decades.
 First in the Soto Zen tradition and, since 2007, under the guidance of her mentor, DaeJa Napier.
 She maintains a daily meditation practice and regularly attends Vipassana retreats with her dharma teachers.
-A graduate of Spirit Rock Meditation Center’s Community Dharma Leaders Program, Janka leads Insight Meditation classes and retreats in Chattanooga area.
+A graduate of Spirit Rock Meditation Center’s 2-year Community Dharma Leader Program, Janka leads Insight Meditation classes and retreats in Chattanooga area.
 She is currently a participant in Sacred Mountain Sangha Dharmapala Training with her teachers Kittisaro and Thanissara

 Janka completed the Mindfulness-Based Stress Reduction in Mind-Body Medicine professional training program under the direction of Dr. Jon Kabat-Zinn and Dr. Saki Santorelli.
 She has been leading the 8-week Mindfulness-Based Stress Reduction courses and other mindfulness programs at the Center for Mindful Living since they opened in January 2013.
 More information at www.breathingbody.net